2021 Oxford High School shooting: Shooting

+Crumbley entering a bathroom shortly before the shooting started.

 Surveillance footage showed Ethan Robert Crumbley entering a bathroom and exiting it about a minute later, holding a semi-automatic handgun.
 Immediately afterwards, he started firing in the hallway as hundreds of students passed through, transitioning from one class to another.
 When the students began fleeing, he methodically and deliberately walked down the hallway and shot into classrooms and at anyone who was unable to escape until he moved on toward another classroom.
 Due to the quick response by students and staff, Crumbley was unable to actually enter any of the classrooms.

 According to students, a voice over the intercom alerted them to an active shooter, and their teachers started locking and barricading doors and covering windows, convincing them it was not a drill.
 Others recounted hearing loud, banging sounds, before they realized the noises were gunshots and quickly locked the door.
 One student, who hid in a toilet stall, recalled hearing a gun being cocked outside the bathroom.
 Once the school had been secured, he opened the bathroom door to find several bodies lying on the floor.

 At 12:51 p.m., police received the first of approximately 100 9-1-1 calls about the shooting and headed to the school.
 Within two or three minutes of first-responder arrival on the scene, Crumbley was arrested, unharmed, by a deputy, assigned as a school resource officer, and a second deputy.
 The assailant allegedly still had seven rounds of ammunition loaded into his gun and two 15-round magazines.
 At a news conference, Oakland County Undersheriff Michael McCabe said Crumbley surrendered to deputies without incident.
 The entire shooting lasted about five minutes and occurred in the southern end of the school building.
 A total of 32 spent bullet casings were found at the school.

-Immediately afterwards, the school went into lock-down.
+Immediately afterwards, the school went into lockdown.
 Some students were evacuated to a nearby Meijer store, and one woman helped shelter children in her house.
 Authorities conducted three sweeps of the building in search of victims and evidence.
 At least one student posted a video to social media, showing people hiding in a classroom while someone out in the hallway spoke to them, claiming to be law enforcement.
 Those locked down in the classroom mistakenly believed the speaker was the shooter.
 They ultimately fled through the windows, and, from there, a deputy led them to safety.
 During a subsequent press conference, Sheriff Bouchard confirmed that, based on surveillance footage, Crumbley had never knocked on a door, and the person speaking from the hall was likely a detective trying to calm the students.